lesliegs4/EE250-Final-Project-smart-plant-rpi-/README.md

 Addtionally, you can also run just water.py with the commented area uncommented to try to implement your own features.

 ## External Libraries Used
 Our project was designed using Flask as our host server for which the Raspberry Pi would connect to.
-We also used the Date and Time built in libraries to track the progress of our plant over time.
+We also used the Date and Time built-in libraries to track the progress of our plant over time.
 We connected it to the Pi via the GPIO pins to send signals and control the sensor responses.
-Addtionality we implemented a Raspberry Pi sense hat LED display.
+Additionally, we implemented a Raspberry Pi sense hat LED display.

 ### :shipit: